 4. Understand additional resources

 Once you’ve decided on your new revenue model, you need to look at what resources it needs to get off the ground.
 For example, sponsored content and events will benefit greatly from first-party data.
 Everything you need to sell products normally will apply to your new revenue stream.
 So don’t forget to set aside time and budget for marketing efforts, product development, and market research.

 5. Choose the right technology

 To monetize your online community, you need a community platform that can support your plans.
-If you need to generate first-party data, the platform must be able to do this, if you want to offer tiered membership, the community technology must have flexible access rights.
+If you need to generate first-party data, the business network platform must be able to do this, if you want to offer tiered membership, the community technology must have flexible access rights.

 How to get multiple revenue streams